-Table 2 Sustainability Framework Sustainability Topic Sustainability Objective Site Specific Questions Monitoring Indicator 3.
-Will it support and protect existing neighbourhood centres serving the local needs of our urban communities Vacancy rates in Lichfield City Centre and Burntwood Town Centre.
+Table 2 Sustainability Framework Sustainability Objective Site Specific Questions Monitoring Indicator 3.Will it support and protect existing neighbourhood centres serving the local needs of our urban communities Vacancy rates in Lichfield City Centre and Burntwood Town Centre.
 Loss of local community, leisure and shopping facilities to other uses.
-Population and Human Health 16 Increase participation and improve access to education, skills based training knowledge and information and lifelong learning 1 Will it increase educational attainment amongst young people?
-2 Will it reduce the number of working age residents who have no, or lower level qualifications?
+16 Increase participation and improve access to education, skills based training knowledge and information and lifelong learning Will it increase educational attainment amongst young people?
+Will it reduce the number of working age residents who have no, or lower level qualifications?
 Proportion of working age population with no, or lower level qualifications.
 Success rate for Work Based Learning. % of Working Age Population with NVQ level 4 and above.
 Success rate for further education. % of 18-59 year olds attending Higher Education Institutions.
-Education institutions.
+Sustainability Objective 16 Increase participation and improve access to education, skills based training knowledge Site Specific Questions 3.
+Will it support and protect existing neighbourhood centres serving the local needs of our urban communities 16 Increase participation and improve access to education, skills based training knowledge and information and lifelong learning 1 Will it increase educational attainment amongst young people?
+2 Will it reduce the number of working age residents who have no, or lower level